Your improved comprehensive NHS GP service

 We have provided further details on some of the important aspects of Practice Plus, including partners and processes below;

-- Online Health Hub – as one of our registered patients you can opt in to use our Online Health Hub when you register with Practice Plus.
-This will enable you to access Practice Plus online and manage your account, including your registration and contact details.
-The Online Health Hub includes a health assessment tool to recommend the next step in your healthcare journey.
+- Online services – as one of our registered patients you can opt in to use our online services when you register with Practice Plus.
+This will enable you to access the services offered by your practice including appointment booking and prescriptions request.

 Transfers and safeguards of your personal data to other countries